LIMXTEC/BitSend/contrib/linearize/README.md

 # Linearize
-Construct a linear, no-fork, best version of the Bitsend blockchain.
-The scripts run using Python 3 but are compatible with Python 2.
+Construct a linear, no-fork, best version of the BitSend blockchain.

 ## Step 1: Download hash list